 2. Leadership training

 Laidlaw Scholars will attend a series of meetings – some during the summer sessions and some during the second year - that will provide training on leadership skills and attributes that can be used in a variety of settings.
-These meetings may take the form of workshops, trainings, retreats, and events with guest speakers, as well as mentoring opportunities between past and present Laidlaw Scholars.
+These meetings may take the form of workshops, trainings, retreats, and events with guest speakers, as well as mentoring opportunities by Trinity staff and between past and present Laidlaw Scholars.

 Participation in the scholarship provides the opportunity to develop a network of academics and fellow scholars, past and present.
-Working on the research project will offer to opportunity to connect and learn from academics in a collaborative and supportive environment.
+Working on the research project will offer the opportunity to connect and learn from academics in a collaborative and supportive environment.
 Involvement in the leadership training provides the chance to meet and learn from leadership experts whilst developing communication and networking skills with fellow scholars.
 Seminars and university events throughout the scholarship present the opportunity to connect with academics and scholars from different faculties, universities and countries.

 Sharing the vision